 Using comparison as a means of competitor benchmarking can help you understand where your competitors are missing the mark and highlight customer frustrations that require a solution.
 This form of white space analysis uncovers new opportunities that could be incorporated into your brand strategy.

-Turn open-source conversations into business relevant insights, by analysing consumer and market trends with text analysis.
+Turn open-source conversations into business-relevant insights, by analyzing consumer and market trends with text analysis.
 Investigate text data to uncover trends and patterns and understand how consumers are speaking.

 Tracking trends over time

 Discover the differences in how consumers are speaking about the same topic over different time periods.
-Time comparisons can also reveal customer trends which you might not have been aware of, that may be significant to your branding strategy.
+Time comparisons can also reveal customer trends that you might not have been aware of, which may be significant to develop brand strategy.

 Test your strategies